-I was so inspired by Lovgren’s work with ORIG3N, that I took advantage of the opportunity to get an exclusive live Q&A with him.
+I was so inspired by ORIG3N’s vision that I took advantage of the opportunity to interview Mr. Lovgren.

 ORIG3N also has two other business units, LifeProfile and LifeSystems, which are discussed in detail in the interview below.